Sagebox/Sagebox/Examples/Fractal Tree/readme.txt

 3. Fractal Tree Animated
 ------------------------

-This program -- also 100 procedural -- uses quite a few different Sagebox functions to create a UI, animate the Fractal Tree, write it out to an AVI file, as well as display debug information and look for input from the user -- All in 40 lines of code!
+This program -- also 100% procedural -- uses quite a few different Sagebox functions to create a UI, animate the Fractal Tree, write it out to an AVI file, as well as display output information and look for input from the user -- All in 40 lines of code!

 The main() function is 40 lines (and it calls out to the above code using about 20 lines) and performs a lot in those few lines of code.